 Are able to think creatively and apply ideas and concepts in new ways.

-Desire accountability in fulfilling their responsibilities and meeting the needs of those they serve.
+Desire accountability in fulfilling their responsibilities and meeting the needs of those they serve

 Elders’ meeting—once a month, plus quarterly retreats